 The Dynamo Player is now part of 2018 and offers a utility that plays scripts created in the Dynamo graphical programming interface.
-This makes it easier for users to apply scripts to enhance and extend Revit model behavior, without the need to be an expert.
+Therefore, this makes it easier for users to apply scripts to enhance.
+It also extends Revit model behavior, without the need to be an expert.

 Another improvement to productivity comes from Revit’s expansion of the power of global parameters.
-This helps embed design intent in a model and also applies to radial and diameter dimensions and equality constraints.
+In other words, this helps embed design intent in a model.
+It also applies to radial and diameter dimensions and equality constraints.

 Revit 2018 has introduced updated coordination model linking that lets you use a Navisworks file as an underlay in Revit.
-This makes coordinating with various departments and teams much easier, even when some teams may not be working in Revit.
+This helps various departments and teams much coordinate with each other easier.

 Introduced in Revit 2017.1 and enhanced in 2018, Revit now supports SAT and Rhino file imports.
 This allows you to easily connect conceptual design into the Revit design environment.